Last Update: Reissued after periodic review with updates to security information.

-U.S. citizens in Iraq face high risks to their safety and security, including the potential for violence and kidnapping.
-Numerous terrorist and insurgent groups are active in Iraq and regularly attack both Iraqi security forces and civilians.
-Anti-U.S. sectarian militias may also threaten U.S. citizens and Western companies throughout Iraq.
-Attacks by improvised explosive devices (IEDs) occur frequently in many areas of the country, including Baghdad and other major cities.
+Country Summary: U.S. citizens in Iraq face high risks to their safety and security, including the potential for violence and kidnapping.
+Terrorist and insurgent groups regularly attack Iraqi security forces and civilians.
+Anti-U.S. militias threaten U.S. citizens and international companies throughout Iraq.
+Attacks using improvised explosive devices, indirect fire, and unmanned aerial vehicles occur in many areas of the country, including Baghdad and other major cities.
 Consular services to U.S. citizens in Iraq are limited to emergency services due to severe restrictions on the movements of U.S. government personnel.

-U.S. citizens should not travel through Iraq to Syria to engage in armed conflict, where they would face extreme personal risks (kidnapping, injury, or death) and legal risks (arrest, fines, and expulsion).
-The Kurdistan Regional Government stated that it will impose prison sentences of up to ten years on individuals who illegally cross the border.
-Fighting on behalf of, or supporting designated terrorist organizations, is a crime that can result in penalties, including prison time and large fines in the United States.
+U.S. citizens should not travel through Iraq to engage in armed conflict in Syria, where they would face extreme personal risks (kidnapping, injury, or death) and legal risks (arrest, fines, and expulsion).
+The Kurdistan Regional Government in Iraq has stated that it will impose prison sentences of up to ten years on individuals who illegally cross the Iraq-Syria border.
+Additionally, fighting on behalf of or supporting designated terrorist organizations is a crime under U.S. law that can result in prison sentences and large fines in the United States.

 Because of security concerns, U.S. government personnel in Baghdad are instructed not to use Baghdad International Airport.
-Due to risks to civil aviation operating within or in the vicinity of Iraq, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR) prohibiting certain flights at altitudes below 32,000 feet.
-For more information, U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.
+Due to risks to civil aviation operating in the Baghdad Flight Information Region, the Federal Aviation Administration (FAA) has extended for an additional two years its Special Federal Aviation Regulation (SFAR) prohibiting certain flights at altitudes below 32,000 feet.
+For more information, U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions, and Notices.

 If you decide to travel to Iraq: